 And there you have it – an instant graveyard, complete with realistic, animated skeletons!

 As a final reminder, again – always try to hide your projector!
 If your guests can see how you’re creating your effect, it will lose its impact.
 Like we mentioned in our surface projections article, a cleverly-placed piece of furniture or a Halloween prop should do the trick nicely.

 A quick tip about character sizing

 If you’re creating a Hollusion effect that features ghosts, skeletons, witches, or other humanoid characters, make sure that the image you project is roughly life-sized – if your projector is positioned too far back, your characters may appear too large, which can spoil the illusion.
 While the exact placement of your projector will depend on factors like its throw distance, you’ll want to adjust its location to create an effect that’s a believable size.

 Projecting specters at realistic sizes creates the illusion that they're standing in the room with you and your guests.

-Whether you’re decorating inside for a party or creating fantastic yard or porch displays, the unique and easy-to-use Hollusion scenes found on our Bone Chillers, Ghostly Apparitions, Phantasms, and Witching Hour digital decorations will provide you with stunning results.
+Whether you’re decorating inside for a party or creating fantastic yard or porch displays, the unique and easy-to-use Hollusion scenes can be found on all of our most recent AtmosFX Digital Decorations, including Bone Chillers, Ghostly Apparitions, Phantasms, Witching Hour, Macabre Manor, Paranormal Passage and Boo Crew.
+Every one of these digital decorations will provide you with stunning results.
 Now, get creative and have fun with them!